open-cli-tools/chokidar-cli/README.md

 [![Build Status](https://travis-ci.org/kimmobrunfeldt/chokidar-cli.svg?branch=master)](https://travis-ci.org/kimmobrunfeldt/chokidar-cli)

-Ultra-fast cross-platform command line utility to watch file system changes.
+Fast cross-platform command line utility to watch file system changes.

 The underlying watch library is [Chokidar](https://github.com/paulmillr/chokidar), which is one of the best watch utilities for Node.
 Chokidar is battle-tested: